-★ Tip: The ESI actually begins sampling just before the threshold is exceeded in order to preserve the attack transient.
+★ Tip: The ESI-32 actually begins sampling just before the threshold is exceeded in order to preserve the attack transient.
 (Presampling times are set for 12mS at 44.1kHz and 17mS at 22050Hz)

-★ Tip: If the digital interface card is not installed in the ESI, the digital sampling options will not appear in the display.
+★ Tip: If the digital interface card is not installed in the ESI-32, the digital sampling options will not appear in the display.

-Use this module to prepare the ESI for sampling.
+In this submodule, you will prepare the ESI-32 for sampling.
 Either the analog inputs or the optional digital input can be sampled.

 - 1. Activate Sample module.
 If you want to sample into the sample number shown on the display, you need do nothing except proceed to the next step.
-To sample into a different sample number, refer to Select Sample (0). - 2.
+To sample into a different sample number, refer to 0.
+Select Sample. - 2.
 Select Submodule 5. - 3.
 Use the cursor buttons to select one of the following parameters to edit.
 Page one displays:

-- Gain: Set the analog sample level with the Data Entry Control so that the left and right side meters indicate optimum sampling level.
+- Gain: Set the analog sample level with the data entry control so that the left and right side meters indicate optimum sampling level.
 Play the sound to be sampled and observe the bar graph display.
 The signal level should be set so that the peak bar comes close to the extreme right side without actually reaching it.
 The gain is adjustable from -16 dB to +40 dB in 4 dB steps.
-This control has no effect on the digital input. - Thresh: (Threshold) Set the sampling threshold with the Data Entry Control.
-If you arm sampling (Arm Sampling, 7) and the signal to be sampled exceeds the threshold, sampling will begin. - L: (Left Channel) Line three shows the left input level, record status, and whether on or off.
+This control has no effect on the digital input. - Thresh: (Threshold) Set the sampling threshold with the data entry control.
+If you arm sampling (7.
+Arm Sampling) and the signal to be sampled exceeds the threshold, sampling will begin. - L: (Left Channel) Line three shows the left input level, record status, and whether on or off.
 Press Yes or No to enable or disable recording into the left channel.
 When sampling into one channel only, turn off the other channel to conserve memory. - R: (Right Channel) Line four shows the right input level, record status, and whether on or off.
 Press Yes or No to enable or disable recording into the right channel.
 When sampling into one channel only, turn off the other channel to conserve memory. - 4.
 Select page two by pressing the right cursor button.
 Page two shows: